704 - Revenue

 • Certificates of deposit and other evidences of deposit at federally insured Iowa depository institutions;

-It shall be the responsibility of the secretary-treasurer to oversee the investment portfolio in compliance with this policy and the law.
+It is the responsibility of the treasurer to oversee the investment portfolio in compliance with this policy and the law.

-It shall be the responsibility of the superintendent to deliver a copy of this policy to the school district's depositories, auditor and outside persons doing investment business with the school district.
+It is the responsibility of the superintendent to deliver a copy of this policy to the school district's depositories, auditor, and outside persons doing investment business with the school district.

-It shall also be the responsibility of the superintendent, in conjunction with the secretary-treasurer, to develop a system of investment practices and internal controls over the investment practices.
-The investment practices shall be designed to prevent losses, to document the officers' and employees' responsibility for elements of the investment process and address the capability of the management.
+It will also be the responsibility of the superintendent, in conjunction with the treasurer, to develop a system of investment practices and internal controls over the investment practices.
+The investment practices are designed to prevent losses, to document the officers' and employees' responsibility for elements of the investment process and address the capability of the management.

 Legal Reference: Iowa Code §§ 11.2, .6; 12.62; 12B.10, .10A; 12C; 22.1, .14; 28E.2; 257; 279.29; 283A; 285; 502.701; 633.123.